25k, 50k

 Actual mileage = 31.1 Mile

-The 2024 25k race starts and finishes from Prude Ranch.
+The 2025 25k race starts and finishes from Prude Ranch.
 This course has three noteworthy climbs (check the elevation profile).
 You’ll begin with a burley 500 foot climb, then descend down into Sheep Pens Gulch and cross under the highway.
-From there, you’ll enter the Davis Mountain State Park and begin your climbing up Skyline Ridge.
-This will lead you to your loop of the historic Fort Davis!
-You’ll climb out, via Hospital Gulch, and down the newly renovated CCC trail.
+From there, you’ll enter the Davis Mountain State Park and begin your climbing up the Old CCC trail.
+This will lead you towards the historic Fort Davis!
+You’ll have some scenic overlooks of Fort Davis and the mountains before looping back on the Skyline trail.
 You’ll leave the park and retrace your steps back to Prude Ranch!

 *routes may be subject to change